iyadlhassani-stack/llm-behavior-playground/README.md

 How do decoding strategies influence output stability and variation?

-## What Was Tested
+## Experiments

 - Greedy decoding (deterministic)
 - Sampling with temperature
-- Top-p (nucleus sampling)
-- Multiple runs with different random seeds
+- Multiple runs with different seeds

-Everything else remained constant:
-- Same model
-- Same prompt
-- Same formatting constraints
+## Key Observations

+- Greedy decoding produces nearly identical outputs.
+- Sampling introduces controlled variation.
+- Temperature influences diversity and stability.
+- The model does not "change its mind" — decoding changes traversal of probabilities.

+## Core Insight

+Decoding strategy determines how we explore the model's probability distribution.

+The model itself does not change — only how we sample from it.

 ---

+# 📘 Notebook 02 — Temperature Scaling Deep Dive

+## 🔬 Question

+What does temperature actually do to generation?

+## Experiments

+- Temperature = 0.3
+- Temperature = 0.7
+- Temperature = 1.0
+- Temperature = 1.3

-## 📊 Observations
+## Key Observations

-- Greedy decoding produces nearly identical outputs across runs.
-- Sampling introduces variation even with the same prompt.
+- Low temperature → sharper distributions, more deterministic outputs.
+- Medium temperature → controlled lexical variation.
+- High temperature → increased diversity and structural drift.
-- Higher temperature increases diversity but may degrade format adherence.
+- Very high temperature increases format violations.

-- Constraints written in the prompt are not strict rules — they are probabilistic instructions.
+## Core Insight

+Temperature reshapes the probability distribution:

+- Lower temperature sharpens it.
+- Higher temperature flattens it.

+Flattened distributions increase diversity but reduce stability.

 ---

+# 📘 Notebook 03 — Top-k vs Top-p Comparison

+## 🔬 Question

+How do Top-k and Top-p sampling differ?

+## Experiments

+- Baseline (no constraint)
+- Top-k = 10, 20, 50
+- Top-p = 0.8, 0.9, 0.95

-## 🧠 Key Insight
+## Key Observations

-Language models do not “follow rules.”

-They predict the next token based on probability distributions.

-Decoding strategy determines:

-- Stability
-- Creativity
-- Constraint adherence
-- Risk of hallucination
+- Top-k keeps a fixed number of candidate tokens.

-Sampling does not change the model —
-it changes how we traverse its probability space.
+- Smaller k strongly limits diversity.
+- Top-p keeps tokens up to a probability mass threshold.
+- Top-p adapts better when distributions are sharp or flat.

+## Core Insight

+Top-k controls diversity by limiting candidate count.
+Top-p controls diversity by limiting probability mass.

+Both restrict randomness, but in structurally different ways.

 ---

-# 🔜 Upcoming Notebooks

-The following experiments will progressively expand this repository:
+# 📘 Notebook 04 — Determinism vs Random Seeds

+## 🔬 Question

+Why do outputs differ across runs?

+## Experiments

+- Greedy decoding
+- Sampling with different seeds
+- Sampling with fixed seed

+## Key Observations

+- Greedy decoding is deterministic.
+- Sampling introduces randomness.
+- Changing the seed changes the output.
+- Fixing the seed restores reproducibility.

+## Core Insight

+Output variability is not mysterious.

+It is a direct consequence of stochastic sampling.

+Reproducibility requires:
+- Fixed seed
+- Fixed decoding parameters
+- Stable environment

 ---

-## 📘 Notebook 02 — Temperature Scaling Deep Dive
+# 📘 Notebook 05 — Constraint Following & Format Robustness

-- Visual intuition of probability flattening
+## 🔬 Question

+How reliably does the model follow strict output constraints?

+## Experiments

+- Rule-based prompt
+- Template-based prompt
-- Low vs high temperature comparison
+- Greedy vs Sampling
-- Controlled diversity measurement
+- Multiple seeds
+- Bullet count validation

+## Key Observations

+- Models may violate strict constraints.
-- When temperature increases hallucination risk
+- Sampling increases violation probability.
+- Template prompts improve structure adherence.
+- Even with strict instructions, compliance is not guaranteed.

+## Core Insight

+Language models optimize probability, not rule compliance.

+Prompt constraints influence output but do not enforce it.

+In production systems, strict formatting often requires:
+- Post-generation validation
+- Structured parsing
+- Retry or correction loops

 ---

-## 📘 Notebook 03 — Top-k vs Top-p Comparison

-- Fixed candidate filtering (top-k)
-- Probability mass filtering (top-p)
-- Distribution tail effects
-- Stability vs exploration tradeoff

----

-## 📘 Notebook 04 — Determinism vs Random Seeds

-- Why outputs differ across runs
-- The role of random seeds
-- When reproducibility breaks
-- Production implications

----

-## 📘 Notebook 05 — Constraint Following & Format Robustness

-- Why models break formatting rules
-- Prompt strength vs decoding strength
-- Structured output enforcement
-- Failure modes in real systems

----

-## 📘 Notebook 06 — Hallucination Stress Test

-- Incomplete prompts
-- Ambiguous prompts
-- High temperature behavior
-- Confidence vs correctness

----

-# 🧩 Design Principle of This Repository
+# 🧠 Overarching Lessons From This Repository

-Each notebook changes **only one variable**.

-No hidden changes.
-No pipeline complexity.
-No multi-factor experiments.

-Behavior is isolated.
-Results are interpreted.
-Conclusions are explicit.
+Across all five notebooks, we observe:

+1. Decoding shapes output behavior.
+2. Temperature reshapes probability distributions.
+3. Top-k and Top-p restrict exploration differently.
+4. Seeds control reproducibility.
+5. Constraints are probabilistic, not guaranteed.

+LLMs are stochastic sequence predictors.

+Understanding generation mechanics is essential for building reliable AI systems.

 ---